hombach/ioBroker.tibberlink/README.md

 10. "Best hours block" - not implemented yet.

 ## Notes
 This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.
-For more details and for informations on how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!
+For more details and information on how to disable the error reporting; see the [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!
 Sentry reporting is used starting with js-controller 3.0.

 ## Changelog
 !
 Note that missing version entries are typically dependency updates for improved security.

 ### 1.1.0 (2023-10-xx) WORK in PROGRESS
 -   (HombachC) implement tibber calculator mode "best price" (#16)
 -   (HombachC) precised pull times of current cost
 -   (HombachC) reduced error messages (#80)